 What if I dislike a specific chakra color?

 A strong aversion to a color can be a clue that the corresponding chakra needs attention.
 Gently reintroduce the color—try a small item, a piece of food, or a short visualization—and notice how your energy shifts.
-This is a reflective practice, not a requirement to force preference.

 Can meditation and color practices really help my wellbeing?